Best No-Penalty CD Rates

 No-Penalty CD Alternatives

-The most significant advantage that no-penalty CDs have over other CDs is the flexibility to withdraw your money before the term ends without paying the penalty.
+The most significant advantage of no-penalty CDs over other CDs is the flexibility to withdraw your money before the term ends without penalty.

 If the long-term commitment makes you uncomfortable, you might want to consider opening a CD ladder instead.